 If I ran the Late Late Toy Show

-The Late Late Toy Show 2020 opened applications today for the children who perform and review toys.
-Which made me reflect on the good and bad of it, and what I'd keep and change, thinking about sustainability and toys.
+The Late Late Toy Show is coming up!
+Which makes me reflect on the good and bad of it, and what I'd keep and change, thinking about sustainability and toys.
 (See the toys we've donated to it this year here.)

 The Toy Show is a huge opportunity to inform and influence Irish people.
 The 2019 show was RTÉ's most-watched programme of the year!
 1.7 million people in Ireland watched it, with 1.4 million of those watching live on the night.